RolandDreger/accessibility-4-indesign/README.md

 However, some special problems that cannot be solved with InDesigns built-in tools must still be handled in Acrobat or using specialized extensions - such as tagging complex tables.

+## Limits of automated checks

+Automated checks can only cover a limited part of the accessibility of digital content.
+Even if no errors or warnings are displayed in the plugin's report, this does not mean that a PDF or ePub exported from lnDesign meets all accessibility requirements. (practical accessibility, WCAG compliance) A manual check tailored to the target persons is always recommended.

+# Documentation
 ## Report

 The report lists missing entries and possible problems during the creation of an InDesign document.
 As a kind of checklist, the report helps to keep an eye on the most important accessibility requirements before the PDF or ePub export.
 The result can be exported as a PDF file.